apigee-127/volos/swagger/README.md

 (note: only the swagger-metadata middleware is necessary), just set up your configuration (see below) and simply add the Volos Swagger Middleware into your connect middleware chain after swagger-metadata.

+    var app = require('express')();
-    var VolosSwagger = require('volos-swagger');
+    var swaggerObject = {};
-    var swaggerMiddleware = SwaggerMetadata(configuration);
+    var swagger = require('swagger-tools').middleware.v2;
-    app.use(swaggerMiddleware);
+    app.use(swagger.swaggerMetadata(swaggerObject));

 ## Configuration

-The Volos Swagger Configuration is a Javascript Object with 3 keys:
+The Volos Swagger Configuration is done directly in the Swagger 2.x document:

- * resources
- * global
- * operations

-The following sections discuss the format using this [example](test/support/volos.json) json file.
+The following sections discuss examples from [this](test/support/swagger.json) swagger file.

-Important: Be sure to include any referenced Volos modules in your package.json!
+Important: Be sure to include any referenced Volos modules in your package.json and run `npm install`.

 ### Resources

-The resources section defines how the modules that will be referenced in the other sections of this file (and the Swagger definition) will be instantiated and configured.
+The "x-volos-resources" vendors extension section defines how the modules that will be referenced in the other sections of this file will be instantiated and configured.
 The basic idea is that you simply define the array of parameters that would have been passed in to create the Volos module had you done it programmatically.

 For example, [volos-cache-memory](../cache/memory/README.md) requires a name and a hash of options.
 If we want to create and use a cache named "memCache" that has a time-to-live (ttl) of 1000ms, we'd do so like this:

-    {
-      "resources": {
+    "x-volos-resources": {
         "cache": {
           "provider": "volos-cache-memory",
           "options": [